redox-os/website/content/news/this-month-240930.md

 - [Patreon](https://www.patreon.com/redox_os)
 - [Merch](https://redox-os.creator-spring.com/)

+## Kernel Improvements

+- Andrey Turkin fixed some bugs

+## Relibc Improvements

+- The `endian` function was implemented.

+## Programs

+- The `dd` tool from uutils was fixed.
+- Bendeguz Pisch fixed the Perl 5 recipe

+## Documentation Improvements

+- The boot process documentation was improved.
+- Ribbon added the "Benchmarks" section on the "Performance" page of the book to explain how to do simple benchmarks on Redox, you can read the section on [this](https://doc.redox-os.org/book/ch09-10-performance.html#benchmarks) link.

 ## Join us on Matrix Chat

 If you want to contribute, give feedback or just listen in to the conversation,